MMMPhoto/job-search-automate/README.md

 ## Description

 Job Search Automate is a Python application that uses regex methods to sort and categorize LinkedIn API data based on keywords, automating a process that otherwise would take significant time and effort.
-The App uses the unofficial [LinkedIn API](https://github.com/tomquirk/linkedin-api) created by [Tom Quirk](https://github.com/tomquirk) and adds some extra keyword search functionality to filter and categorize results.
+The App uses the unofficial [LinkedIn API](https://github.com/tomquirk/linkedin-api) created by [Tom Quirk](https://github.com/tomquirk) and adds some extra keyword search functionality to filter and categorize job search results.

-Currently the app uses hardcoded variables as search inputs and The Social Network API program is a Node.js server-side application that runs a Mongo NoSQL database containing data for a social media platform.
-The program uses the Mongoose package for object modeling and communicating with the database, and the Express package for routing.
-Since the program is entirely back-end, it's helpful to use an API tool such as Postman to make GET, POST, PUT, and DELETE calls to view and manipulate the database.
+Currently the app uses hardcoded variables as search inputs and specifically tailored regex methods for filtering.
+The goal for future development is to add the ability for the user easily input custom variables, possibly even developing a front-end UI for this purpose.
+Developing customizable regex filtering will be a little more difficult, but I am exploring this as well.

 ## Table of Contents